itsluap/books/the_wrong_answer/chapters/chapter-07-the-ministry-responds.md

 Evaluation Scheduled: 10:40, Room C-12.
 Purpose: Clarify Variance.
 Duration: Minimal.
 Human Liaison Present.

 Jace never changed his stride when he passed her.
 He didn’t have to.
 His shoulder brushed the air near hers in a pattern that meant caution.
-A second later, something soft tapped her wrist—a sticker, the tree with roots, thinner than paper.
+A second later, something soft tapped her wrist—a roots sticker, thinner than paper, the tree with roots that spread like questions.
 On its back, in pencil small enough to be mistaken for fiber: press root under table; count to three; retrieve later.

 She did not look down.
 Looking was a kind of confession.